-For the past three years, the Department of Agricultural and Resource Economics (DARE) has recognized some of its outstanding alumni by inducting them into the DARE Hall of Fame.
-The inductees include former Governor Roy Romer, former Supreme Court Justice Bill Neighbors, Dr. Dale McCall and former faculty members Dr. Jim Lewis and Dr. Mel Skold.
-The banquets honoring these individuals have been outstanding events, with opportunities for numerous department alumni to see each other and reconnect with many of our current and retired faculty
+Since 2013, the Department of Agricultural and Resource Economics (DARE) has recognized some of its outstanding alumni by inducting them into the DARE Hall of Fame.
+The inductees include a former governor, a former supreme court justice, and several former faculty members.
+The banquets honoring these individuals have been exceptional events, with opportunities for numerous department alumni to see each other and reconnect with many of our current and retired faculty

 Dr. David W. Fischer

 Dr. Fischer received a BS in Business Administration in 1959 from Trinity University in San Antonio.
 After serving as a lieutenant in the Medical Service Corps of the U.S. Air Force, he completed a MS in Resource Development at Michigan State University in 1965.
 In 1968, he earned the first PhD awarded in Resource Economics from Colorado State University.
 He was a faculty member at several North American universities, and worked with many international institutes.
 His research focused on assessing the environmental and social impacts of marine resource issues and providing policy recommendations.
 Over his career, he published 9 books and more than 90 scientific articles.
 He worked hard to serve his students, profession and community well.